gulzarsingh12/k8s-prep-notes/ckad.md

 # Custom Resources
 Sometime we need to create to extend k8s and add our own resource apart from given k8s resources.i.e pods,deployments,services,ReplicaSets etc.

+There are 3 things required to run a custom resource
+ 1. Custom Resource Definition (CRD) -  To define config for the custom resource.
+ 2. Custom Resource - To monitor the custom resource, take use inputs etc.
+ 3. Custom Controller - To run the code/server to listen for custom resources and apply the required changes.

 ## CRD (CustomResourceDefinition)
 - Create a CRD yaml file to create crd configuration
   ````